Stay cool in bed this summer.

 But when you go to bed, the heat – hanging around in your home from the day – can make bedrooms and beds problematic places, especially for sleeping.
 This is when putting a bit of thought into how, in what, and on what you sleep can make everything more comfortable.
 And can help you get enough sleep whatever the weather.

-Here are our top tips for tackling these uncomfortably hot nights:
+Here are our top tips to stay cool in bed and tackle these uncomfortably hot nights.

 1. Pick your bed threads carefully